Daemon22/mixedMessages/README.md

     - VSCode

 ##***How to Use***
+    You need to install Node.js in order to use this app.

-    Open the index.html file in your browser to use the app.
+    Navigate to the mixedMessages directory in your Terminal then run the following command: 'node scripts.js'

+    View the results in the console.